jhanos/blog/content/posts/ansible-rulebook/index.en.md

 ---
-title: "Ansible-rulebook, comment déclencher ansible sur des événements"
+title: "Ansible-rulebook, How to trigger ansible on events"
 date: 2022-10-26T11:24:09+02:00
 draft: false
 author: Jhanos